Summer Olympic Games: Future Games

 The 2028 Summer Olympics will be held in Los Angeles, California, United States, making it the third city (after Paris (1900,1924, 2024) and London (1908, 1948, 2012)) to host the Games three times (the other times being 1932 and 1984), with the U.S. hosting the Summer Olympics for the fifth time.

 The 2032 Summer Olympics will be held in Brisbane, Australia, which is the third city to host the Games in Australia and the fourth south of the equator.

 Sports

-There has been a total of 42 sports, spanning 55 disciplines, included in the Olympic programme at one point or another in the history of the Games.
-The schedule has comprised 33 sports for the recent Summer Olympics (2020), with 32 sports planned for the next Summer Olympics (2024).
+As of 2024 there have been a total of 44 sports, spanning 65 disciplines, included in the Summer Olympic programme at one point or another in the history of the Games.
+The schedule consisted of 32 sports for the recent Summer Olympics (2024), with 36 sports planned for the next Summer Olympics (2028) where two sports will make their debuts (flag football and squash) and a further two disciplines (coastal rowing and lacrosse sixes) will be introduced.
+In addition, figure skating and ice hockey were initially part of the Summer Olympic programme (figure skating in 1908 and 1920 and ice hockey in 1920) before moving to the Winter Olympics.

 The various Olympic Sports federations are grouped under a common umbrella association, called the Association of Summer Olympic International Federations (ASOIF).
+In the table below, the sports of aquatics, baseball and softball, basketball, rugby and volleyball have been separated into their disciplines.